danielmackin/personal-website/content/publication/reward-chapter/index.md

   focal_point: ""
   preview_only: false
 projects: []
-publication: In *The Neuroscience of Depression: Genetics, Cell Biology, Neurology, Behaviour, and Diet*
+publication: In *The Neuroscience of Depression - Genetics, Cell Biology, Neurology, Behaviour, and Diet*
 publication_short: ""
 publication_types:
 - "2"